-The Company has adopted a Code of Ethics that applies to all of its directors, officers, and employees.
-This Code of Ethics is publicly available on the Company's website at www.firstcash.com.
-The Company intends to disclose future amendments to, or waivers from, certain provisions of its Code of Ethics on its website in accordance with applicable Nasdaq and the Securities and Exchange Commission ("SEC") requirements.
-In addition, the Board of Directors has adopted charters for the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-The Code of Ethics and committee charters can be accessed on the Company's website at www.firstcash.com.
-Copies of the Company's Code of Ethics and committee charters are also available, free of charge, by submitting a written request to First Cash Financial Services, Inc., Investor Relations, 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011.
+The Company has adopted a Code of Ethics that applies to all of its directors, officers, and key employees.
+The Company intends to disclose future amendments to, or waivers from, certain provisions of its Code of Ethics on its website in accordance with applicable NASDAQ and the Securities and Exchange Commission ("SEC") requirements.
+The Code of Ethics is publicly available and can be accessed on the Company's website at www.firstcash.com.
+Copies of the Company's Code of Ethics are also available, free of charge, by submitting a written request to First Cash Financial Services, Inc., Investor Relations, 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011.